craftercms/docs/source/by-role/system-admin/installation-and-configuration/index.rst

 Securing Your Install
 ^^^^^^^^^^^^^^^^^^^^^
 Remember to change the default values pre-configured when installing CrafterCMS for a secure installation.
-See :ref:`securing-your-crafter-cms-install` for more information.
+See :ref:`change-the-defaults` for more information.

 ^^^^^^^^^
 Authoring